 - 1) When storing both indoor and outdoor units, openings and access doors must be sealed - 2) Equipment must be adequately protected from weather until final installation is complete.
 Equipment stored outdoors must be heated.
 NOTE: Factory shrink wrap or poly is not considered sufficient protection against the weather when stored in an area exposed to the elements.
-The contractor is responsible for fully tarping the equipment to prevent damage from weather or construction. - 3) Tempeff latent heat exchanger cells must be protected from excessive moisture. - 4) During extended periods of storage, it is important to rotate the fan and motor bearings by hand at least once a month to prevent bearing damage.
+The contractor is responsible for fully tarping the equipment to prevent damage from weather or construction damage. - 3) During extended periods of storage, it is important to rotate the fan and motor bearings by hand at least once a month to prevent bearing damage.
 The bearings should also be greased at the same frequency.
-Ensure bearings are not over greased as it may result in ruptured seals and premature bearing failure once in operation. - 5) To ensure equipment stays in as-shipped condition, and to avoid corrosion, inspect the equipment twice weekly while in storage.
-If moisture is discovered on the surface of the equipment immediately heat and ventilate the equipment to prevent corrosion. - 6) On RG units sized 7500 and larger, the damper motors should be powered and cycled every 6 months.
+Ensure bearings are not over greased as it may result in ruptured seals and premature bearing failure once in operation. - 4) To ensure equipment stays in as-shipped condition, and to avoid corrosion, inspect the equipment twice weekly while in storage.
+If moisture is discovered on the surface of the equipment immediately heat and ventilate the equipment to prevent corrosion. - 5) On RG units sized 7500 and larger, the damper motors should be powered and cycled every 6 months.
 If power is unavailable, insert a 6mm hex wrench into the damper motor and rotate one full revolution by hand.
 There is a hole located in the center of the damper motor fan shroud for this purpose.
 Repeat for all required damper motors.
 See following picture.

-Instructions for Lifting with a Crane
+Instructions for lifting with a Crane

-When using lifting lugs to raise the unit, spreader bars must be used to prevent damage to the equipment.
+When using lifting lugs to raise the unit spreader bars must be used to prevent damage to the equipment.
 If lifting lugs are not present each unit must be lifted with soft straps under the lower framework.
 Since the profiles used are slippery, the soft straps must be secured to keep the straps from sliding off.